grst/geos/README.md

 ## Usage
 `geos [-h] [-m MAPSOURCE] [-H HOST] [-P PORT]`

 To try out *GEOS*, simply open a terminal, type `geos` and hit enter!
-A webserver will start.
+A web server will start.
 Open your browser and navigate to the URL.
 A simple web page will open where you can download a KML Document containing all maps.
 Per default, it only contains the [OSM Mapnik](https://wiki.openstreetmap.org/wiki/Mapnik) map.

 In Google Earth, the KML file will appear in the 'places' pane.
 Activate the checkbox of the map you want to display there: